 Those six films seem like the most likely to be in play for the big honor.
 However, with the way the category is set up, there could be anywhere from five to ten nominees.
 In this unorthodox year, it’s possible that there is a diverse enough crop of films to get a full slate, but it seems more likely that there will only be eight or nine players.
 But what will get those last few spots?

 There seems to be a lot of support for Spike Lee’s latest, Da 5 Bloods.
-Delroy Lindo is becoming quite the underdog in the Best Actor race.
+Delroy Lindo is becoming quite the underdog in the Actor race.
 Yet with an early summer release date, and the fact that Netflix has a bunch of other releases that they seem to be pushing harder, it’s entirely possible that this one gets lost in the shuffle.

 The sole contender from Sony Pictures Classics, who has been one of the few studios supporting theaters during the pandemic, is Florian Zeller’s The Father.
-It’s all but guaranteed to get a nomination in Best Actor, Best Supporting Actress, and Best Adapted Screenplay, but will that be enough to push it towards the top of the pack?
+It’s all but guaranteed to get a nomination in Actor, Supporting Actress, and Adapted Screenplay, but will that be enough to push it towards the top of the pack?

 Another studio with only one player is STX.
 Unfortunately for the political thriller The Mauritanian, though, STX is pretty new to the awards game.
 Last year, there seemed to be a campaign for Jennifer Lopez ramping up for Hustlers, but it lost steam at the last minute.
 The Mauritanian is good, maybe enough so to get that ninth or tenth spot, but that inexperience could let the film down.